5.3.1 Non-agency Payments

 - agreeing to reduce the credit to nil, or

-- where the parents can't agree, the credit remains on the payer's account to be applied if the payee later applies for collection.
+- where the parents can't agree, the credit remains on the parent's account to be applied if there is a later application for collection.